kdmist/zakayo.web/README.md

-# zakayo.ke
+# zakayo
-Repo for zakayo.ke website
+Repo for zakayo website